About the European Labour Law Journal

 The European Labour Law Journal

-aims to be a leading academic journal in the area of European labour law and social policy.
+is a leading peer reviewed academic journal in the area of European labour law and social policy.
 European labour law is viewed in a wide sense.
 It includes labour law at the European Union level as well as labour law in the Member States.
 Included is also a focus on developments of labour law at a global level taking into account its relevance for Europe.
 Attention is also paid to developments at the level of policy, legislation, case law as well as academic doctrine.

 The Journal wishes to increase and foster the debate on the future of labour law in Europe and to increase the knowledge of labour law.
 It aims to better define the role of labour law in Europe and in light of a European Social Model which can provide solutions for the challenges facing the EU and its Member States, requiring a good combination of economic market performance and quality of life, good work and social justice.